Founding Librarian Retires

 Max B. Miller (1927-2013)

-The Organ Library mourns the death of one of its founders, Max Miller, who served on the faculties of the School of Music and the School of Theology at Boston University for forty-two yeas until his retirement in 1991.
+One of the founders of the Organ Library was Max Miller, who served on the faculties of the School of Music and the School of Theology at Boston University for forty-two yeas until his retirement in 1991.
 He was simultaneously University Organist, Director of Music at Marsh Chapel, Director of the Master of Sacred Music program, conductor of the Seminary Singers, and Professor of Organ in the School of Music.
 In the mid-1950s, Max studied with the eminent Austrian virtuoso, Anton Heiller.
 He received his Ph.D. from Boston University and was a Fellow of the American Guild of Organists.

 For many years he wrote the “Ask Uncle Max” column for The American Organist.
 His columns were always the perfect blend of erudition and good musical sense.